geramilo/reparations-payments-database/README.md

 ## Repository Structure

+Follow these steps to navigate and use the repository:

+	1. Raw '01_data'
 - `data/` – Raw and external datasets
 - `scripts/` – Python scripts for filling data, converting currencies, and data analysis
 - `docs/` – Methodology and documentation